impermanence

 Impermanence

-Impermanence is my love for the fleeting, abundant beauty of existence.
-I wish it could last forever.
+My love for the fleeting, abundant beauty of existence.

-When I return to these photos, I feel that same awe—time slowing, being held by beauty.
-Even though I know everything will fade—the sunsets, the photographs themselves—photography lets these moments linger a little longer.
+When I return to these photos, I feel that same awe, time slowing, being held by beauty.
+Even knowing everything will fade, photography lets these moments linger a little longer.

 The moments are impermanent.
 The awe is eternal.